Blendify/blender-manual/blender_docs/manual/animation/armatures/bones/selecting.rst

 Selecting Bones
 ===============

-By :kbd:`RMB`\ -clicking on a bone's body, you will select it (and hence you will implicitly select its root and tip).
+By clicking on a bone's body, you will select it
+(and hence you will implicitly select its root and tip).

-Using :kbd:`Shift-RMB`, you can add to/remove from the selection.
+Using :kbd:`Shift`\ -click, you can add to/remove from the selection.

 You also have some *advanced selection* options, based on their relations.